NikhilMukraj/spiking-neural-networks/backend/README.md

 # Spiking Neural Networks

 `spiking_neural_networks` is a package focused on designing neuron models with neurotransmission and calculating dynamics between neurons over time.
 Neuronal dynamics are made using traits so they can be expanded via the type system to add new dynamics for different neurotransmitters, receptors or neuron models.
-Currently implements system for spike trains, spike time depedent plasticity, basic attractors and dynamics for neurons connected in a lattice.
+Currently implements system for spike trains, spike time depedent plasticity, basic attractors, and dynamics for neurons connected in a lattice.
 See below for examples and how to add custom models.

 ## Quick Examples